Albert Glotzer: Political career

-By June 1932 Glotzer's criticism of Cannon became explicit.
-Together with Martin Abern and Max Shachtman, Glotzer made charges that Cannon had showed signs of an "ingrowing conservatism" after 1928, taking long absences from party duty over "personal difficulties" and leaving operations in the hands of a tightly-knit group of close personal supporters who controlled criticism in the party press.
+By June 1932, Glotzer's criticism of Cannon became explicit.
+Together with Martin Abern and Max Shachtman, Glotzer made charges that Cannon had shown signs of an "ingrowing conservatism" after 1928, taking long absences from party duty over "personal difficulties" and leaving operations in the hands of a tightly-knit group of close personal supporters who controlled criticism in the party press.
 Abern, Glotzer, and Shachtman declared that "new forces" were needed to revitalize the flagging CLA.
 Relations between the top leaders were patched up at this juncture and no split of the organization ensued.

 When the unity negotiations with A.J.
 Muste's American Workers Party began in 1934, Cannon and Shachtman became factional allies.
 Glotzer felt alienated from the policy, however.
 He returned to Chicago but stayed loyal to the Trotskyist movement.

 In April 1937 the skilled stenographer Glotzer was sent to Mexico City to serve as court reporter at the John Dewey Commission called to hear charges made by the Joseph Stalin regime against Leon Trotsky.
 This commission heard evidence for a week before rendering a verdict clearing Trotsky of charges of espionage and sabotage levied against him in the ongoing Moscow Trials.
 The transcript produced by Glotzer was later published in book form by the American Trotskyist movement.

 In the United States the Trotskyists emerged from the Socialist party as the Socialist Workers Party.
 After the Nazi-Soviet Pact and the beginning of the Second World War, Shachtman, Abern, and others condemned the USSR's alliance with Nazi Germany and their cooperative invasion of Poland.
 Schachtman condemned the USSR's invasion of Finland.
 Viewing these invasions, Shachtman argued that the USSR was not a "workers' state", but a new form of class-stratified society, "bureaucratic collectivism", in which workers and peasants were exploited by a class of bureaucratic elites.